ddsr-ops/technical-docs/README.md

 * Spring Boot
 * Others

 These documents mainly record notable points or essential operations when meeting the similar cases or problems, also provide `Java` / `Python` / `Shell` code snippets.
-Please take case if you want to employee these code snippets, recommend you to test them before deploying in the production environment.
+Please take case if you want to employ these code snippets, recommend you to test them before deploying in the production environment.

 # About Me